melmanm/melmanm.github.io/_posts/2023-07-30-article9-oauth-20-the-basiscs-of-modern-authorization.md

 resource owner, and enforced by the resource server and authorization server.

-There are two general types of access tokens:
+There are multiple types and structures of access tokens.
+Access token can be differentiated for instance based on its content:

 ### Reference access token
 Reference access can be consider as a database key, which is associated with granted permissions.
 Authorization server saves every generated access token, with corresponding permissions.
 Generated token is passed to the client and eventually to resource server.
 Reference token is completely opaque to the client since it represents a reference to some data that client can't access.
 Resource server needs to access the original database in order to get permissions, related with access token, and validate the client request.

 ![reference-token](/assets/img/article9/reference-token.PNG)